pavlutom/kakulator/README.md

 ```

 #### Django settings
-Create a copy of the `conf/settings/local.tmpl.py` and name it `conf/settings/local.py`.
+Create a copy of the `conf/settings/local.tmpl.py` file and name it `conf/settings/local.py`.
 At this point, you shouldn't have to alter the local settings further.

 ### Running the server
 Use the following command to run the Kakulator server: